Counseling Degrees & Licenses in Ohio

 Specializations that are possible within the general counseling field give prospective students options of focusing on general aging along with specific populations, such as veteran or active military families or people in prisons.
 Rehabilitation counselors who specialized in working with the elderly or aging populations might work in hospitals, long- and short-term care facilities, retirement homes, or community senior centers.

-Following is a list of just a few of the accredited programs offering counseling degrees and licenses in Ohio.
+Following is a list of just a few of the accredited programs offering counseling degrees and licenses in Ohio and an expert’s perspective.

 Accredited Counseling Degree Programs in Ohio

-Bowling Green State University – School of Counseling and Special Education
+Bowling Green State University – School of Counseling, Higher Education, Leadership and Foundations

-Within the School of Counseling at Bowling Green State University are a master of arts in clinical mental health counseling degree program and a master of education in school counseling program.
+Within the School of Counseling, Higher Education, Leadership and Foundations at Bowling Green State University are a master of arts in clinical mental health counseling degree program and a master of education in school counseling program.
 These master’s classes are primarily held on campus during evening hours and are not available online.
 The clinical mental health counseling degree program is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will have met the academic requirements for professional licensure as a counselor in Ohio.

 Likewise, the Ohio Department of Education approves the school counseling program, indicating that graduates of this program have met the academic requirements for licensure as a school counselor in the state.
 The school counseling program prepares students to work with elementary, middle, or secondary schools.
 Students who complete this program will satisfy the state of Ohio’s academic requirements for K-12 school counselor licensure.